Psycokwet/pong/PR_convention.md

 ### Title
 For a single commit, the title is the subject line of the commit message.
 Otherwise, the title should summarise the set of commits.
+You can add keyword like in commits for clarity, see conventional_commit.md for more.

 If the PR is still not ready to merge for whatever reasons, set "WIP :" a the begining of the title.